mongodb/specifications/source/server-selection/server-selection.rst

 - Type Mongos: the read preference is sent to the server using the rules for `Passing read preference to mongos`_.

+- Type Standalone: clients MUST NOT send the read preference to the server

 - For all other types, using OP_QUERY: clients MUST always set the ``slaveOK`` wire protocol flag on reads to ensure that any server type can handle the request.